 In 2009, Lindsey was asked to join a Western Band called the Bar-G Wranglers to perform with them in Springdale, UT.
 Her job was to play the fiddle (improvisation) to their Western style tunes and as a bonus, they had her perform some great Chet tunes with them.
 The band moved up to Bryce Canyon National Park where she performed with them for the next 3Yrs playing Fiddle and Lead Guitar.
 She also got to serve customers their meals and participated in a Pre-show event where she would show the audiences her whip-cracking skills.

 During Lindsey’s time at Bryce Canyon National Park, she took time off from the band every July to attend CAAS.
 Mark Pritcher, the organizer for CAAS, gave Lindsey the opportunity to play her own music stage sets for others to see her progress and enjoy her talent.

 Take my Hand Precious Lord – CAAS 2010

 At 21, Lindsey has played with several bands and has done studio work for CDs and backtracking for DVDs.
-She plays various instruments and sings for the worship band at her church and has also played for other local bands: The Bar G Wranglers, Pine Mountain Blue Grass Band, Rock’N’Horse Western/Classic Rock band & Stillhouse Road.
-She is currently playing with a group called the Red Rock Express, and also her own band called “The Lindsey Short Band”.
+She plays various instruments and sings for the worship band at her church and has also played for other local bands: The Bar G Wranglers, Pine Mountain Blue Grass Band & Rock’N’Horse Western/Classic Rock band.
+She is currently performing with Stillhouse Road, Red Rock Express, and “The Lindsey Short Band”.
 Lindsey sings and plays the Fiddle, Guitar, Mandolin, Bass, Drums & Banjo.

 Lindsey is currently looking to pursue full/part time work as a studio musician or performing artist/band for local or across country gigs.
 She is working on her first CD in which she will express her love for a variety of music styles.
 See my resume here for more details…